InsightSoftwareConsortium/ITKPythonPackage/docs/Quick_start_guide.rst

 Instantiate an ITK object
 .........................

 There are two types of ITK objects.
-Most ITK objects (images, filters, adapters, ...) are instantiated the following way:
+Most ITK objects, such as images, filters, or adapters, are instantiated the following way:

 .. literalinclude:: code/InstantiateITKObjects.py
    :lines: 6-8

-Some objects (matrix, vector, RGBPixel, ...) do not require the attribute `.New()` to be added to instantiate them:
+Some objects, like a Matrix, Vector, or RGBPixel, do not require the attribute `.New()` to be added to instantiate them:

 .. literalinclude:: code/InstantiateITKObjects.py
    :lines: 11